angelsix/dna-web-data/index.md

 | `$$dna.ProjectPath$$`           | D:\Some\Folder            | The current directory where the main project is (where DnaWeb has been run from) |
 | `$$dna.FilePath$$`              | D:\Some\Folder\file.dhtml | The full path of the current file this variable resides within |

-If you have any requests for more variables, simply ask for them in the [GitHub Repo](https://github.com/angelsix/dna-web)
+If you have any requests for more variables, simply ask for them in the <a href="https://github.com/angelsix/dna-web" target="_blank">GitHub Repo</a>

 ## Output Profiles